theoptips/mentor_FAQ/FAQ.md

 - FAQ 022 Introduction to ArgParse command line with python Ans: 031
 - FAQ 023 Tips for working on a command line deep learning project.
 Ans: 032
 - FAQ 024 Save your dataset and progress with python pickle file.
 Ans: 033
+- FAQ 025 show me an example of using lambda Ans: 034
+- FAQ 026 show me an example of using lambda in pandas dataframe Ans: 034
+- FAQ 027 how to programmatically modify a column in pandas dataframe Ans: 034

 # ANSWERS